Power tools are essential whenever working on projects to make things much easier for you.

 The cons with having the cordless drill are that you still have to keep on changing bits whenever you want to change its functions.

-When driving in screws and as the tool gets more resistance, the cordless drill may not be able to drive in screws fully.
+When driving in screws and as the tool gets more resistance, the cordless drill may not be able to drive in screws fully as its output torque is less than that of the impact driver, or even standard drill in some cases.

 It may be a versatile tool, but it doesn’t have the same power as an impact drill.

-With much resistance, sometimes, the chuck can also come loose.
+With strong resistance, sometimes, the chuck can also come loose.

 You can find more information about cordless drill batteries here.